 It is worth noting that muzzle brakes are highly effective at reducing the recoil of their host firearm, but the downside is that all that directional gas will create an obnoxious amount of pressure and noise for anyone standing to the side of the firearm.
 While this is really only relevant for unsuppressed fire, it’s worth noting that your range buddies won’t be super excited to go shoot with you if you're running an unsuppressed muzzle brake on your AR-15!

 Flash hiders are another option to mount onto your firearm.
 Aesthetically, they look like evenly spaced prongs.
 As the name of this device indicates, the purpose is to reduce the muzzle flash when shooting.
 Especially important in no or low light shooting environments to protect the shooters night vision, flash hiders break up the escaping gas and unspent powder to reduce the combustion that happens after the projectile leaves the barrel.
+A very popular and great example would be the Dead Air flash hider.

 Flash Hiders come in multiple shapes and sizes and are generally categorized by the number of prongs and whether they are “open” or “closed.”
 Three prong flash hiders are the most common silencer hosts but you will see some four prong and “closed tine” designs as well.
 The classic A2 Birdcage is a great example of a closed tine system that reduces the possibility of snagging it on bags, clothing, vegetation, etc.